anil-adepu/Melanoma-Classification-using-Knowledge-Distillation-for-Highly-Imbalanced-Data/README.md

 ### Citation

-If you use this code in your scientific work, please cite the following paper:
+If you use this code in your work, please cite the following paper:

 ```bibtex